gboeing/street-network-models/README.md

 #### 1.2.
 Download cache

-Uses OSMnx to download OSM raw data to a cache for subsequent (multi-)processing.
+Uses OSMnx to download OSM raw data to a cache for subsequent parallel processing.

 #### 1.3.
 Create graphs